Welcome to Information Technology Remote Services and Support Website

 |Remote Library Resources||Library Guide on Remotely Accessing Resources|

 There are multiple ways faculty and staff can work remotely and still have access to the necessary IT services to fulfill work requirements.
+We recommend that faculty and staff work with their IT support staff by submitting a ticket via Service Hub or by contacting the IT Service Desk at 319-273-5555.

 |Use Remote Desktop (RDP) to connect to your on-campus Windows computer in order to have access to your network drives, software, and other UNI-resources.||Remote Desktop (RDP)|